linzhangUCA/3421tpl-motor_test/README.md

 In this assignment, you'll test the motor driver with the Pico board.
 Complete the scripts to veriify motors are functional and wiring is correct.

 ## Requirements:
+Complete the Python scripts and answer the questions by editing the [README](/README.md) file.
 ### (50%) [ramp_up_down.py](/ramp_up_down.py)
 Slowly increase and decrease both motors' speed.
 Both motors should take actions at the same time.
 1. (10%) Ramp up both motors' speed (from stall to max) in 4 seconds.
 Spin both motors **forward**.